Sam Snead

 Snead's nicknames included "The Slammer", "Slammin' Sammy Snead", and "The Long Ball Hitter from West Virginia", and he was admired by many for having a "perfect swing", which generated many imitators.
 Snead was famed for his folksy image, wearing a straw hat, and making such statements as "Keep close count of your nickels and dimes, stay away from whiskey, and never concede a putt." and "There are no short hitters on the tour anymore, just long and unbelievably long."
 Fellow West Virginia Golf Hall of Fame Inductee Bill Campbell has said of Snead, "He was the best natural player ever.
-He had the eye of an eagle, the grace of a leopard and the strength of a lion."
-Gary Player once said that, "I don't think there's any question in my mind that Sam Snead had the greatest golf swing of any human being that ever lived."
-Jack Nicklaus said that Snead's swing was "so perfect."
+He had the eye of an eagle, the grace of a leopard, and the strength of a lion."
+Gary Player once said, "I don't think there's any question in my mind that Sam Snead had the greatest golf swing of any human being that ever lived."
+Jack Nicklaus said that Snead's swing was "so perfect... and the most fluid motion in the game of golf".